awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/04-submit-batch.md

 1. Monitor the status of test20 job by refreshing the **My Job Queue** page in SOCA portal and look for the **Status** column for the job with `test20` under **Name** column.

-1. You can also monitor the status of the jobs in the terminal by typing `watch -n 10 "qstat"` command which will keep monitoring the status of the jobs every 10 seconds.
+1. You can also monitor the status of the jobs in the terminal by typing `` watch -n 10 "qstat -u `whoami`" `` command which will keep monitoring the status of the jobs every 10 seconds.
 You'll need to wait the **S** column represeting the status of the job correspoding to the one with `test20` under **Name** column.
 This job usually takes around 6 minutes to complete.

 1. Once the job is in the running state (**S** column changes to R in the terminal or **Status** column changes to RUNNING on **My Job Queue** page in SOCA portal), look inside test20 directory for test.log and novas.fsdb by typing `ls test20/*`.
 Wait until test20/novas.fsdb is created as you'll need to use it in the next lab.